caraya/vtt-demos/video_captioning.md

 Sintel's Search -- begning of the search
 00:00:01.000 --> 00:00:52.000
-&lt;p&gt;Woman walks up a mountain&lt;/p&lt;
+Woman walks up a mountain
-&lt;p&gt;Fights an unknown man&lt;/p&lt;
+Fights an unknown man
-&lt;p&gt;Smoking man (covering full frame) speaks&lt;/p&lt;
+Smoking man (covering full frame) speaks
-&lt;p&gt;Little dragon flies towards the woman before a larger dragon snatches it and flies away.
-The woman screams trying to grab the smaller flying creature&lt;/p&lt;</code></pre>
+Little dragon flies towards the woman before a larger dragon snatches it and flies away.
+The woman screams trying to grab the smaller flying creature</code></pre>

 ### Metadata Tracks

-** Getting more information about Metadata tracks to make sure I'm accurate **

-According to the VTT specification (<http://dev.w3.org/html5/webvtt/#dfn-webvtt-metadata-text>):

-> WebVTT metadata text consists of any sequence of zero or more characters other than U+000A LINE FEED (LF) characters and U+000D CARRIAGE RETURN (CR) characters, each optionally separated from the next by a WebVTT line terminator.
-(In other words, any text that does not have two consecutive WebVTT line terminators and does not start or end with a WebVTT line terminator.)

-> WebVTT metadata text cues are only useful for scripted applications (using the metadata text track kind).
+Metadata Tracks are used to convey any additional information ()

 ## Building the tracks
 We can build our caption file using the text above as an example, and this is the most common way to caption a video for accessibility.